plops/cl-cpp-generator2/example/131_sdr/README.md

 - early-late correlator samples may not be centered on the true arrival time

+- BOC(1,1) as used in Galileo is better to handle multipath signals than GPS's C/A code signals.

 ### combining both loops

 - p.
-105 has the diagram with both loops
+106 has the diagram with both loops (code tracking and carrier tracking)